awei01/katsu-site-source/posts/2013-01-24-how-to-look-hot-and-keep-warm.md

 courtesy of StyleBistro.com

 Need more style tips or just someone to tell you yay or nay on a trend you're thinking of trying?
-Email a Style Consultant at [info@9tailors.com](mailto:%20info@9tailors.com) for our opinions.
+Email a Style Consultant at [{{ site.emails.info }}](mailto:%20{{ site.emails.info }}) for our opinions.